volunteermatch/vm-contrib/federation/samplePartner/README.md

   If the account you signed in is not an organization's admin, you will only see your personal info and no organization info)

 4. In the Organization's dashboard (or user info) page:
-  If your account's organization has no opportunities, you can create an opportunity by clicking on the "Create an opportunity" link.
+  * If your account's organization has no opportunities, you can create an opportunity by clicking on the "Create an opportunity" link.
-  If your organization has opportunities, you will see both the "Create an opportunity" link, and a list of opportunities.
+  * If your organization has opportunities, you will see both the "Create an opportunity" link, and a list of opportunities.
-  You can edit each opportunities title or description by typing the new title or description in the text box and click on submit changes.
+  * You can edit each opportunities title or description by typing the new title or description in the text box and click on submit changes.
-  If the edit was successful, you will see a message "Update successful" at the top of the opportunity list.
+  * If the edit was successful, you will see a message "Update successful" at the top of the opportunity list.
+  * If you have no organizations under your account, you will still see a create opportunity link, but your creation will fail if you try to use that link.